ishandutta2007/FAANG-growth/README.md

   <img src="assets/banner.svg" width="100%" alt="FAANG Growth Banner">
 </p>

+- F - Facebook
+- A - Apple
+- A - Amazon
+- N - Netflix
+- G - Google

+or

+- M - Meta(Facebook)
+- A - Apple
+- A - Amazon
+- M - Microsoft
+- A - Alphabet(Google)

 This repository analyzes the historical headcount trends for top tech companies (FAANG + Microsoft) between 2019 and 2025.
 Specifically, it subsets the data to estimate and visualize the number of software engineers at each company.

 ## ✨ Features & Calculations 📊